 Perhaps because of this global demand, we feel especially fortunate to enjoy blueberries grown in our backyard, by farmers we know.
-Even better, they invite us to walk the farm and harvest our own.
+Even better, they invite us to walk the fields and harvest our own.
 A true farm-to-table experience families share year after year, we marvel at the privilege of this simple act.

 A few tips before you go: